vcsjones/vcsjones.dev/_posts/2016-11-03-building-a-nas.md

 just a few minutes.

 Even when I downloaded the new firmware, I wasn't sure what I was supposed to do with it.
-The documentatation for it is unhelpful at best, and seemed geared towards making Windows an easy experience.
+The documentation for it is unhelpful at best, and seemed geared towards making Windows an easy experience.
 The next option that seemed the least painful for me was to use the EFI shell.
 Think of this as an extremely limited command line environment that the motherboard directly supports.